Themefic-Team/tourfic/readme.txt

 * Shortcodes & Elementor Widgets
 * Speed Optimization (Minification of Tourfic CSS, JS & Use of CDN service for 3rd Party asset files) (Pro)

-**Demo Link**
-> [Check out the demo](https://themefic.com/tourfic) to see it in action!

 In short, Tourfic is the ultimate WordPress tour booking plugin for hotel booking, tour operator and travel agency websites.

 **Pro Version**

 We believe the free version is good enough for most businesses.
-However, we have a **Pro version** of this plugin which has more advanced features as mentioned above.
+However, we have a **Pro version** with more advanced features.

-> **Upscale your Travel Business with Advanced Features of ** [Tourfic Pro](https://themefic.com/tourfic/pricing).
+> Upscale your Travel Business with Advanced Features of [Tourfic Pro](https://themefic.com/tourfic/pricing).

 ### How to create a Hotel Booking Website with WooCommerce & Tourfic: